-Blind individuals can use smartphones to not only improve their lives but also help achieve an incredible level of independence.
-Not only do these phones speak to the blind so they know what is displayed on the screen, they have software that can safely guide them out in busy cities.
+Blind individuals can use mobile phones to not only improve their lives but also help achieve an incredible level of independence.
+Not only do these phones speak to the blind so they know what is displayed on the screen, but they also have software that can safely guide them out in busy cities.
 Mobile technology can help the blind pick out clothes for the day that match.
-The technology on smartphones can scan change received from a purchase and tell them how much was given.
+The technology on smartphones can scan the change received from purchase and tell them how much was given.

-It’s fun to wonder what the next tablet or phone might be like and what capabilities it might have, but that’s just the little stuff.
-The improvements that are appearing in our daily lives, and society in general, is what really matters.
+It’s fun to wonder what the next tablet or phone might be like and what capabilities it might have, but that’s just a little stuff.
+The improvements that are appearing in our daily lives, and society in general, are what really matters.
 It is bringing the world closer together — a truly amazing situation.